sonjam111/LLM-SSM-emergence/README.md

 LLM-SSM_paper.pdf contains the theoretical elements of the model used for the emergence index calculations.

-Emergence-index_LLM-SSM.pdf contains the derivation of the index and several examples and applications.

 likelihoodLLMvard.R has the code to compute the likelihood.

 parameter_estimator3.R has the code to obtain the hyperparameters via maximum likelihood.